VadaPavMan/Basic-Practice-Questions-For-Cpp/README.md

 Element Not Found.
 ```

-**31. Bubble Sorting Algorithm: Sample Code.**
+**31. Bubble Sorting Algorithm:**

+**Problem: Write a program that takes an array of integers as input and sorts it in ascending order using the Bubble Sort algorithm.
+Then, print the sorted array..**

 ```
 Enter The Numbers Of Element: 5
 Enter The Elements: 2
 Enter The Elements: 5
 Enter The Elements: 1
-Enter The Elements: 5
+Enter The Elements: 6
-Enter The Elements: 4
+Enter The Elements: 3
+2 5 1 6 3
+Sorted Array:
-1 2 4 5 5
+1 2 3 5 6
 ```